Gene-Proximity Models For Genome-Wide Association Studies: Guidelines for Selecting Prior Parameters

 \subsection{Selecting $\phi$}

-Ultimately we desire to analyze large data sets, i.e. entire chromosomes, at once; however, we note that some locations within a single chromosome may be more prone to recombination events and consequently in relatively higher linkage disequilibrium.
-As one way to account for potentially varying spatial relationships across the genome, we exploit the typical correlation pattern in GWAS data sets to suggest a value for $\phi$ that properly encodes the spatial relationship between markers and genes in a particular region as a function of genomic distance.
+Biologically, some locations within a chromosome may be more prone to recombination events and consequently to relatively higher linkage disequilibrium.
+LD can be characterized as correlation in the genotypes, and since we analyze the entire genome, high correlation in markers within a chromosome often results in poor coefficient estimates for the logistic regression model in~\ref{eq:lhood}.
+To account for potentially varying spatial relationships across the genome, we exploit the typical correlation pattern in GWAS data sets to suggest a value for $\phi$ that properly encodes the spatial relationship between markers and genes in a particular region as a function of genomic distance.
 To this end, we propose the following procedure to select $\phi$:

 \begin{enumerate} \item Divide each chromosome into regions such that the distance between the SNPs in adjacent regions is at least the average length of a human gene, or $30,\!000$ base pairs \citep{technology2002handy}.
 The resulting regions will be, on average, at least a gene's distance apart from each other and may possibly exhibit different patterns of correlation.